San7o/ledger-board/README.md

 ```bash
 sudo docker compose -f docker-compose.production.yaml up --build
 ```
-There are different dockeer configs for production for each container, those contain the string `.production` in the name
+There are different docker configs for production for each container, those contain the string `.production` in the name.
+- the backend uses gunicord
+- the frontend uses nginx to serve static files
+- nginx is used as cache and proxy.
+The cache is only effective when running in production.